Sleepness/UberFrontendValidationBundle/README.md

 SleepnessUberFrontendValidationBundle
 =====================

-This Bundle is a tool that may to care about client side validation for you, by using entity asserts of your app.
+This Bundle is a powerful tool to provide a client side validation of form data.

 Introduction
 ------------

 ### Separation of concern

-This bundle provide a powerful tool for client side validation, what based on your entities mappings.
+The validator validates objects against constraints mapped to your entities.

 N.B.
-This bundle supply only the basics assets, like `required`, 'min' and `max` length, etc.
+This bundle supports only basic constraints, like `NotBlank`, `Length`, `DateTime`, etc.

 ### Symfony compatibility